Tafari-K/Lofi/README.md

 ## Features

-- 3 page website dedicated to Lofi music
+- A resonsive 3 page on scrolling website dedicated to Lofi music
 - Information on the background of Lofi
 - Audio and Video Player with accessible controls
 - Newsletter signup for fans and followers